GerritCodeReview/plugins_code-owners/resources/Documentation/config-guide.md

    Root code owners can differ from branch to branch.
 3. Default code owners:
    [Default code owners](backend-find-owners.html#defaultCodeOwnerConfiguration)
-   are stored in the code owner config file in the `refs/meta/config` branch that apply for all branches (unless inheritance is ignored).\
+   are stored in the code owner config file (e.g. the `OWNERS` file) in the `refs/meta/config` branch and apply for all branches (unless inheritance is ignored).\
-   The same as root code owners these are experienced developers that can approve changes to all the code base if needed.\
+   The same as root code owners, default code owners are experienced developers that can approve changes to all the code base if needed.\
-   However in contrast to root code owners that apply to all branches (including newly created branches), and hence can be used if code owners should be kept consistent across all branches.\
+   However in contrast to root code owners, default code owners apply to all branches (including newly created branches), and hence can be used if code owners should be kept consistent across all branches.\
    A small disadvantage is that this code owner definition is not very well discoverable since it is stored in the `refs/meta/config` branch, but default code owners are suggested to users the same way as other code owners.